fahrrad/kanban_style/README.md

 ## Usage

-Small Kanban like app, using htmx and clojure ring
+Small Kanban like app, using htmx and clojure ring.

+Data will be stored in a key-value store.
+There is no schema.
+Columns are defined by searches and a search can be for combination of key-value-operator pairs. for example, (:name :contains :test) or (:date :after "20230324").

+Roadmap:
+  - search critera can be combined
+  - combinations can be nested
+  - changes to resultsets are pushed to the dashboard (no need to refresh)

 ## Technologies